 Incorrectly selecting a Replication Key can impact your row count.
 For example: you set the Replication Key column for a table to a

 BIGINTcolumn that’s used in a boolean fashion, meaning it contains 0s and 1s.
 Every time the values in this column change, the row will be re-replicated to your data warehouse and count against your monthly limit.

 If you encounter a data discrepancy, we recommend you start by verifying that the Replication Method and Key for the table are properly set.
 For further assistance, check out the Data Discrepancy Troubleshooting Guide.

 Defining Replication Keys

-After you set a table to sync and select Incremental Replication as the Replication Method, you’ll need to select a column to be used as the Replication Key for the table.
+After you set a table to replicate and select Key-based Incremental Replication as the Replication Method, you’ll need to select a column to be used as the Replication Key for the table.

 After you select a column from the drop-down, click the Update Settings button.

 Changing an existing Replication Key for a table is simple - just open up the Table Settings page for the table and select the new Replication Key column from the drop-down menu.

 Note: When you change a table’s Replication Key, Stitch will queue a full re-replication of the table’s data.
 We do this to ensure that there aren’t any gaps because of the Replication Key switch.